Article

 6. Increased skills

 Freelancing means you take on various projects from multiple clients.
 Each project brings something new to the table and provides an opportunity to learn new things as you go, where you might feel stagnant in a traditional job.
-You can pick up new skills through online courses, stay current with industry trends, and deepen your expertise—all without being limited by a traditional job role.
-Think outside the box with no approval but your own.
+You can pick up new skills through online courses, stay current with industry trends, and deepen your expertise—all without being limited by a traditional job role or formal education requirement.
+Think outside the box, with no approval needed but your own.

 7. Ability to test a startup or small business concept